Study in development

 The study area includes the suburbs of Clontarf and Balgowlah Heights and parts of Manly, Fairlight, Balgowlah and Seaforth.
 It excludes the Manly Lagoon Floodplain.

 This project is investigating a range of options to reduce flood risk in the study area and develop a long term plan for the management of flood prone land.

 As we undertook a rigorous engineering and cost analysis process, your input helped us further develop our understanding of the local context.

-The draft Study and Plan is expected to be presented to Council in late 2022 for approval to exhibit.
-During the public exhibition, the community will have the opportunity to discuss the results with Council Staff and the engineering consultants.
+The draft study and plan is expected to be presented to Council later in 2023 for approval to exhibit.
+During the public exhibition, the community will have the opportunity to discuss the results with Council staff and the engineering consultants.

 We are investigating and managing the natural flooding caused by significant catchment rainfall resulting in overland flow - water that runs across the land after rain, before it enters a creek, harbour or the ocean.